dnsimple/dnsimple-support/content/articles/where-are-your-servers-located.md

 ---
-meta: Our Anycast network consists of <%= POPS.count %> points-of-presence around the world.
 title: Where are your servers located?
 excerpt: Our Anycast network consists of <%= POPS.count %> points-of-presence around the world.
 categories: